 "Dr. Livingstone's Steam Launch Ma Robert," 1858.
 Copyright Wellcome Library, London.
 Creative Commons Attribution 4.0

 Quality control.
 Our image and transcription data and metadata undergo rigorous quality control.
 Each element of our core data passes through at least four stages of review, often much more, prior to online publication.
 Based on our quality control practices, we conservatively estimate our data production error rate to be about 5%, although in most cases the error rate is probably much lower.
+In keeping with the collaborative nature of our project, every essay on our site also goes through a comprehensive process of editing and/or peer review to ensure the thoroughness and accuracy of our scholarship.

 Documentation.
 Our project is the result of a sustained, decade-long collaboration among a variety of entities.
 We strive to make all of our work as open as possible, as befits a publicly-funded project.
 In this spirit, we offer rich project histories that record every stage of project development via narrative text, images, and downloadable project documents.
 We encourage other interested parties to study and learn from our efforts as part of our mission to facilitate digital humanities knowledge transfer.